 The amendment further draws on the expertise of independent environmental consultants who studied the effects of several development scenarios on Ten Mile Creek's water quality and transportation consultants who evaluated land use changes on Clarksburg's existing and planned road network and plans for transit service.
-These consultant reports and additional staff analysis are available in the Appendix.

-The recommendations in this Amendment are designed to further the completion of Clarksburg, following the tenets of the 1994 Plan, while taking advantage of increased knowledge about environmental protection, innovations in environmental mitigation techniques and new zones created since approval of the 1994 Plan.
+The recommendations in this Amendment are designed to further the completion of Clarksburg, following the tenets of the 1994 Plan, while taking advantage of innovations in environmental mitigation procedures and zoning changes, which have been significantly enhanced since approval of the 1994 Plan.